 State Assessment Boundary:

-Social science aspects of practices such as regulation or policy are not expected in state assessment.
+Climate change or social science aspects of practices such as regulation or policy are not expected in state assessment.

 5-ESS3-2(MA).
-Test a simple system designed to filter an impurity out of water and propose one change to the design to improve it.*
+Test a simple system designed to filter particulates out of water and propose one change to the design to improve it.*

-Clarification Statement:

-Examples of impurities could include particulates and bacteria.

 Grade 5: Life Science